To begin 2019, I dropped into a life drawing course. It was amazing to step back into the studio and pick up my charcoal.

 The model was in a fixed pose for 10 mins or so and I warmed up by sketching a few gestures of the same pose drawing from right to left across the page.
 I found the lines moving through the core of her body, not worrying out how they looked on the page.
 I am left-handed, and when I draw, I move from the right to left to avoid too much accidental smudging.

-Maybe it was the spirit and energy of the new year, but people kept streaming in, the room filling and chairs scooting closer together.
+Maybe it was the spirit and energy of the new year, but people kept streaming in, the room, scooting the chairs closer together.
 Tim announced his policy not to turn anyone away and welcomed the newcomers.
 A full room is neither good or bad, he said, it just means the energy is different.
 Now we were all fair game.
 He suggested we sketch each other and use the fullness of the room in our compositions.

 As the model found a different pose, gracefully moving her arms above her head, I looked up and noticed the lines created by the fluorescent strip lighting hanging from the ceiling.
 I started there, and let her form show up as I moved down the page.